-- For the 918D series detectors (also 818-XX lower power detectors with proper adapters) you can decide whether to use the attenuator for your measurement or deactivate (or physically remove on 818 low power series) the attenuator. - a.
+For the 918D series detectors (also 818-XX low power detectors with proper adapters) you can decide whether to use the attenuator for your measurement or deactivate (or physically remove on 818 low power series) the attenuator.

 For very low power measurements, pW to μ W range in various ambient light environments, you can elect to use the detector with no physical attenuator in the optical path.
-This will increase the sensitivity and hence accuracy of the measurement. - b.
-In case of higher power measurement, the attenuator should be used to avoid damage or saturation of the detector.
+This will increase the sensitivity and hence accuracy of the measurement.

+In case of higher power measurement with the 918D (or 818-XX) detector, the attenuator should be used to avoid damage or saturation of the detector.
 The attenuator use is recommended in mW to low Wattage range incident power.
 Please refer to the specifications of the particular detector to make sure you do not exceed the saturation levels of the detector.